 THC is very similar to another cannabinoid, anandamide, one of the cannabinoids responsible for reward function (i.e., dopamine).

-So if you’re ever wondering why you feel a wave of euphoria after hitting a joint, this effect is being created by dopamine in your brain, something that both THC and anandamide do, it’s the same reward function that creates “runners high” but because of the enzymes produced by the ECS it does not last very long (versus smoking THC where you are constantly feeding that part of the bran with cannabinoids).
+So if you’re ever wondering why you feel a wave of euphoria after hitting a joint, this effect is being created by dopamine in your brain.
+Both THC and anandamide can provide this hit of relief.
+And it’s the same reward function that creates the famous “runners high.”
+But because of the enzymes produced by the ECS, this high doesn’t last as long as if you were smoking THC and thereby constantly feeding the brain with cannabinoids.

 Enjoyed this article?
 You might find this helpful too: